ajflexxx/bmad-method-guide/12-bmad-templates-reference.md

 - Include decision criteria for the LLM
 - Reference other documents when needed
 - Use pipe notation (|) for multi-line instructions
+- Omit instruction for structural sections with self-evident purposes

 ### Content Control Properties